Jambo! Click the Icons to Learn More

 Members of the Walindwa Board of Directors have had a long-standing relationship of more than 20 years with child support ministries centered in Eldama Ravine, Kenya; a relationship that pre-dates the names Walindwa and Elma Barnett Children’s Center, Kamonong (EBCCK).
 Dr. Keith Edwards first traveled to this area in 2004 with a men’s missionary team from The Village Church in Rancho Santa Fe, California.
 Interest in the Kenyan ministry spread to Rancho Bernardo Community Presbyterian Church in San Diego and Jill Weller traveled there for the first time in 2008, followed by a year in-country.
 After she returned and shared her love for the children with members of both congregations, Jill took on the task of forming a charitable non-profit so that others could contribute financial support.
 The result was Walindwa, registered in 2012.

 Walindwa conducts fund raising for a sponsorship program and for physical improvement projects as defined and administered by the Kenyan Board of Directors of EBCCK.
-The common focus is providing a safe environment and learning opportunities for the “virtual orphans” who come to EBCCK to live, having run out of options within their own families.
-Without education, the children would be consigned to a life of poverty and few choices.
+The common focus is providing a safe environment and learning opportunities for the vulnerable children who come to EBCCK to live, having run out of options within their own families.
+Typically these children have been orphaned, abandoned, or live in poverty, with parents who are absent, overwhelmed or compromised by alchohol or HIV/AIDS.
+Without education and an environment that supports learning, the children would be consigned to a life of poverty and few choices.

-A major enhancement to the EBCCK campus has been the construction and development of Elma Kamonong High School (EKHS), which serves the local community as well as boarding students.
+A major enhancement to the EBCCK campus has been the construction and development of Elma Kamonong High School (EKHS), which serves the Children's Centre students after 8th grade.
+EKHS also accepts tuition-paying boarding students from other areas, who value a Christ-centered quality education.
 The goal of the Walindwa BOD is for the income from school tuitions to help sustain the EBCCK campus, gradually decreasing the amount of support needed from U.S. donors.

 Education in Kenya